bigfreecoder/ui4fun/README.md

 6. [Test](/test)

 ## Next Step
-1. integrate with nightwatch.js for automated browser testing
+1. Integrate with nightwatch.js for automated browser testing
 2. More Documentation
 3. More Examples